eventhorizon5/skyscraper/Compiling.md

     make clean
     cd

-Step 5 - build and install Caelum (sky system)
+Step 5 - build and install Caelum (sky system, this only works on Intel Macs, so skip it for Apple Silicon Macs)
 -----------
 This one you can pull from Git, and I have custom-modified source code.
 So pull the source from Git, and build: